Nikki Glaser: Podcast and radio

 From 2011 to 2014, Glaser hosted a podcast with comedian Sara Schaefer called You Had To Be There.
 In July 2013, Glaser performed on the radio show The Debaters, debating the 'Early to Bed' adage.
 In March 2015, Glaser appeared on Giant Bomb's life-advice podcast, Danswers, talking about subjects such as her experience with co-host Dan Ryckert at college.

 Glaser co-hosted the podcast We Know Nothing with comedian Phil Hanley and roommate/musician Anya Marina.
 We Know Nothing is a humorous relationship-based podcast that takes calls from listeners and attempts to give them love advice.
 From January to October 2016, she hosted the companion podcast to her Comedy Central show Not Safe with Dan St. Germain and Brian Frange.
-Each episode they discussed sex and relationship issues as well as apples.
+Each episode, they discussed sex and relationship issues as well as apples.
 In February 2018, Glaser began hosting You Up?
 With Nikki Glaser, aired on Sirius XM's Comedy Central Radio.
 The show was dropped by Sirius XM on May 7, 2020, and continued as a podcast until its final episode on October 2, 2020.

-Beginning in 2018, Glaser hosted multiple shows on Sirius XM channel 38 and on the Pop music channel 314.
+Beginning in 2018, Glaser hosted multiple shows on Sirius XM channel 38 and on the pop music channel 314.

 Throughout 2018 and 2019, Glaser appeared on the Howard Stern channels on Sirius XM, including the roast of Ronnie the Limo driver and as a guest on the wrap-up show.
 On September 24, 2019, she was the feature guest with Howard Stern for a full-length interview.
 Glaser appeared on The Joe Rogan Experience on October 3, 2018; October 3, 2019; and August 20, 2020.

-The Nikki Glaser Podcast is hosted by Glaser and was co-hosted by fellow stand-up comedian Andrew Collin until Collin left the show in fall 2022.
+The Nikki Glaser Podcast was hosted by Glaser, featured theme music performed by Anya Marina and was co-hosted by fellow stand-up comedian Andrew Collin until Collin left the show in fall 2022.
+He was replaced by comedian Brian Frange.
 The first episode released on March 22, 2021.
+The final episode of The Nikki Glaser Podcast posted on March 12, 2025.